Related Topics:

 Math Worksheets

 The FOIL method is a technique used to multiply two binomials.
 FOIL stands for First, Outer, Inner, Last, which refers to the order in which you multiply the terms in the binomials.
+In this lesson, we will look into how to use the FOIL method to distribute two binomials.

-FOIL is the acronym for
+FOIL stands for

 First